George-Horus/AgriMapper_by_ZYH/README.md

 # AgriMapper

-*An AutoML-Driven Software Platform for Crop Phenotype Analysis and Prescription Map Generation with Aerial Multispectral Imagery*
+*An AutoML-Driven Software Platform for Crop Phenotype Analysis and Prescription Map Generation with Aerial Multispectral Imagery.*

+**The experimental data used in software development has been uploaded to Releases.[avaiable here](https://github.com/George-Horus/AgriMapper_by_ZYH/releases/tag/1.0)**

 ---